ejdostal/elist_analysis/README.md

 - **2020: Pandemic Surge Begins** - Revenue and AOV peaked at $10.1M and $300, respectively — the highest levels in the 4-year period.
 This surge also reflected TechHub’s strongest annual growth across all metrics, with +163% growth in total revenue, +101% growth in orders, and +31% growth in AOV.

-- **2021: Customer Adjustment in AOV** - In 2021, AOV fell -15% to $255, as consumers became more budget-conscious.
+- **2021: Customer Adjustment** - In 2021, AOV fell -15% to $255, as consumers became more budget-conscious.
 Despite this, total sales still remained strong at $9.1M.
 This was driven by record-high order volume, which climbed another 6% in YoY growth to an all time high of 35.8K orders, highlighting sustained demand for online tech products during the pandemic despite decreases in AOV.

 - **2022: Market Normalization** - Revenue dropped significantly in 2022 as the market began normalizing upon the return of in-store spending options.
 AOV continued to drop, returning back to it's pre-pandemic level of $230.
 Order volume also declined significantly by -40%.
 However, order count remained 28% above pre-pandemic levels, contributing directly to post-pandemic revenue retention and signaling a potentially lasting shift in consumer behavior moving forward. to $4.9M as ,